cmp-202/ssh2shell/README.md

  * I did read of people having problems with the the passphrase or password having an \n added when used from an external file causing it to fail.
 They had to add .trim() when setting it.
 * If your password is incorrect the connection will return an error.
 * There is an optional debug setting in the host object that will output progress information when set to true and passwords for failed authentication of sudo commands and tunnelling. `host.debug = true`
 * The class now has an idle time out timer (default:5000ms) to stop unexpected command prompts from causing the process hang without error.
 The default time out can be changed by setting the host.idleTimeOut with a value in milliseconds.
+(1000 = 1 sec)

 Authentication:
 ---------------
 * Each host authenticates with its own host.server parameters.
 * When using key authentication you may require a valid passphrase if your key was created with one.
-If not set host.server.passPhrase to ''

 Sudo Commands:
 --------------